Constraining $A\to ZH$ with $H\to t\bar t$ in the Low-Mass Region: Analyses of differential distributions

 To validate our setup, we simulate the SM processes $pp \to t\bar tZ$ and $tWZ$ using {\tt MadGraph5\_aMC\_v3.5.3}~\cite{Alwall:2014hca, Frederix:2018nkq} with the {\tt NNPDF31\_nlo\_as\_0118\_1000} parton distribution function~\cite{NNPDF:2017mvq} at next-to-leading order (NLO) in QCD.\footnote{At NLO, $tWZ$ production interferes with the leading order $ttZ$ process.
 To take this into account, we use the {\tt MadSTR} plugin~\cite{Frixione:2019fxg}, which removes overlap at the amplitude level using the diagram removal approach.} The obtained parton-level events are interfaced with {\tt Pythia 8.3}~\cite{Sjostrand:2014zea} using the {\tt CMS-CUETP8S1-CTEQ6L1} tune~\cite{CMS:2015wcf} to simulate particle decays, parton showering, and radiation.\footnote{We previously applied the same strategy to constrain the $WZ$ decay mode of a charged Higgs produced from top decays~\cite{Ashanujjaman:2025una}.}

 For the reconstruction and selection of the leptons (electrons and muons) and jets (including $b$-tagged jets), we closely follow the CMS and ATLAS analyses; jets are clustered with the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} implemented in {\tt FastJet 3.3.4}~\cite{Cacciari:2011ma}.
 Events are required to contain at least three leptons, including a same-flavor opposite-sign pair with an invariant mass in the nominal $Z$ boson window, and a third lepton consistent with a $W$ boson decay.
-All additional selection requirements---jet and $b$-tagged jet multiplicities and kinematic thresholds on leptons and jets---are applied to reproduce the event selections used in the CMS and ATLAS signal regions.
+All additional selection requirements---jet and $b$-tagged jet multiplicities and kinematic thresholds on leptons and jets---are applied to reproduce the event selections used in the CMS and ATLAS signal regions, and are summarized explicitly in the Supplemental Material.

 We then simulate our new physics (NP) signal $pp\to A\to ZH$ with $H\to t\bar t$ using the same setup.
 To have an on-shell $Z$ boson, we require a mass splitting $m_A-m_H \geq 100$\,GeV.
 Our scan covers $m_H$ from 260\,GeV to 400\,GeV (such that one top quark and the $W$ boson originating from the off-shell top quark are on-shell) and $m_A$ from 360\,GeV to 800\,GeV.
-The resulting differential distributions for the benchmark point $(m_A,m_H)=(460,290)$\,GeV and $\sigma(A \to ZH) \times {\rm Br}(H \to t\bar t) = 0.3$\,pb are shown in the Appendix (Fig.~\ref{fig:CMS_dist} and Fig.~\ref{fig:ATLAS_dist}).
+The resulting differential distributions for the benchmark point $(m_A,m_H)=(460,290)$\,GeV and $\sigma(A \to ZH) \times {\rm Br}(H \to t\bar t) = 0.3$\,pb are shown in in the Supplemental Material.